-Colorectal cancer is the second most commonly diagnosed cancer in Ireland with in excess of 2000 cases each year and it is the second most fatal cancer.
+Colorectal cancer is the second most commonly diagnosed cancer in Ireland with about 2,400 cases each year and it is the second most fatal cancer.
 By 2020, with our aging population it is estimated that there will be an increase in colorectal cancer of 79 per cent in men and 56 per cent in women.
 Colorectal cancer screening aims to detect both cancerous and pre-cancerous conditions and over time will reduce mortality from the disease.

 Report of the International Peer Review Panel on Quality Assurance Standards for the National Colorectal Screening Programme